mesosphere/dcos-docs-site/CONTRIBUTING.md

 ### Style guides

 In general, the documentation team follows the Microsoft Style Guide.
-Anything that deviates from that style guide is [documented here](https://wiki.d2iq.com/display/ENG/Documentation+Style+Guide).
+Anything that deviates from that style guide is documented in our D2iQ wiki (search for Documentation Style Guide).

 Kubernetes also has some terms that are specific to Kubernetes.
 That [style guide is found here](https://kubernetes.io/docs/contribute/style/style-guide/).